26 Magento Statistics That Reveal Which Platform Truly Rules Ecommerce in 2023

 Magento Market Share Stats

-1. Magento ranks fourth among the most used ecommerce platforms in the world.
+1. Magento ranks 8th among the most used e-commerce platforms globally.

 (SimilarTech, BuiltWith)

-The company’s adoption rates among 10k, 100k, and one million sites haven’t seen sharp improvement over the past years.
-But the rise of the combined Magento 1 and Magento 2 usage statistics and involving sites outside the 1M club in 2020 suggests that more new businesses have been giving the platform a try.
+The company’s adoption rates among 10k, 100k, and 1 million sites haven’t seen sharp improvement over the past years, mainly because of the increased competition.
+However, Magento 1 and Magento 2 usage statistics and involved sites outside the 1M club suggest that more new businesses have tried the platform.

-3. Magento accounts for the creation of 0.7% of all sites on the entire internet.
+3. Magento supports 0.13% of all sites on the internet.

 (SimilarTech, Store Leads)

-More than one-fourth of all websites designed using the platform belong to three industry verticals.
+More than one-fourth of all websites designed using Magento belong to three industry verticals.

-As of November 2021, the Magento usage statistics show that 11.4% of the platform’s merchants belong to the domains that sell apparel products.
+As of 2023, the Magento usage statistics revealed that 18.7% of the platform’s merchants belonged to domains that sell home and garden products.

 Magento Statistics About Sales

-7. Based on Magento statistics, the online storefronts powered by the platform handle $155 billion worth of GMV every year.
+5. Magento statistics show that the online storefronts powered by the platform handle $155 billion GMV annually.

 (Magento, Statista, Marketplace Pulse, W3Techs)

-To underscore how impressive this number is: it’s $6 billion greater than the grand total GMV figures reported by eBay, Walmart, and Wish in the United States in 2019.
+To underscore this impressive number, the figure is $6 billion greater than the total GMV figures reported by eBay, Walmart, and Wish in the United States in 2019.

 (Elogic, Magento)

-Unparalleled flexibility and optimal scalability are some of the favorite qualities prudent and fastidious B2C merchants like about the platform.
-The tech can support about 500,000 products without requiring a merchant to upgrade to the paid version, free Magento statistics note.
+Magento presents opportunities for growth and customization as a business grows.
+Unparalleled flexibility and optimal scalability are only some of the favorite qualities prudent and fastidious B2C merchants like about the platform.
+The tech can even support about 500,000 products without requiring a merchant to upgrade to the paid version.

 (Elogic, Magento)

-Merchants that deal with high-volume sales on a regular basis can benefit greatly from the platform.
 Quality is the name of the game, but struggling with quantity will stunt your business’ growth.
+That said, merchants that deal with high-volume sales regularly can benefit significantly from Magento.

-Being able to process a ton of sales over a small period is a necessity for every budding entrepreneur.
-Thanks to Magento’s robust system and reliable performance, its users manage to drive down their total cost of ownership by 50% on average.
+Being able to process thousands of sales over a short period is a necessity for every budding entrepreneur.
+Thanks to Magento’s robust system, users can drive down their total cost of ownership by 50% on average.

 Magento Merchant Statistics

-Another 7.6% of Magento stores are in the United Kingdom, 6.3% are in Germany, and 5.9% of Magento stores are in the Netherlands.
-The top countries using Magento stores are Brazil, Italy, France, Australia, and Spain.
+While a majority of Magento stores are based in the US, 6.7% of them are in the United Kingdom, 6.1% are in Germany, and 5.4% are in the Netherlands.
+Other top countries with Magento-powered online stores are:

 (SimilarTech)